seungyol/seungyol.github.io/README.md

 * on any issues you have come across
     * No key between library data and computer availability data.
 Therefore, I used the front part of the library name.
-    *
+    * Computer availability API returns object array rather than json.
+So, I can't use $http service for JSONP request.
+I fixed this issue by using jQuery ajax call.
-on which AWS services would you use for deployment of your application or how would you deploy this application on premise
+* on which AWS services would you use for deployment of your application or how would you deploy this application on premise
+    * No experience with AWS
+    * For deploying it on premise, dependency libraries can be bundled and minified for reducind the No of request calls and the size of downloaded data.
+    * For Continuous Integration, Genkins can be used.